-No credit risk is assigned to the Illinois Public Treasurer's Investment Pool since the Fund does not own any specific identifiable securities but rather a percentage of the pool.
+No credit risk is assigned to the Illinois Public Treasurer's Investment Pool or the Money Market Accounts since the Fund does not own any specific identifiable securities.

 This information is an integral part of the accompanying financial statements.

 CITY OF URBANA FIREMEN'S PENSION FUND